-From an individual dashboard, click the caret icon next to the dashboard title to view and edit dashboard details.
-A dropdown panel opens.
+From an individual dashboard, hover over the dashboard title to view and edit dashboard details.
+A popover panel opens.

-Under the title, a byline tells you who created the dashboard.
+Under the title, the avatar tells you who created the dashboard.

 Update Markdown-supported dashboard descriptions or associate teams with a dashboard: